kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ## Probability Distribution

-The shape ro distribution of all events in the sample space is called the probability distribution.

 A probability distribution is a mathematical function that describes how the values of a random variable are distributed or spread out.
 It can be used to represent both discrete (discrete probability distribution) and continuous (continuous probability distribution) random variables.

 > The distribution of individual data points is referred to as the `data distribution`, while the distribution of a sample statistic is known as the `sampling distribution`.

-## Density functions

-Density functions are functions that describes how the proportion of data or likelihood of the proportion of observations change over the range of the distribution.

 ## Probability Density Function (PDF)

-The Probability Density Function, or **PDF**, calculates the probability of observing a given value.
+The Probability Density Function, or **PDF** also called (Density Function), calculates the probability of observing a given outcome within a continuous probability distribution.
 PDF is calculated for continuos random variables.
 PDF's always satisfy the following two conditions;

 1. Always be non-negative $\color{#F99417}f(x) \ge 0$ for all $\color{#F99417}x$